-Honors in Canadian Studies requires a minimum of \star 54 with a primary emphasis on the study of Canada as approved by the Canadian Studies Committee, which must include the following: \star 6 in Canadian history; \star 6 in Canadian political science; \star 6 in Canadian literature, selected from courses in English (ENGL), French or French-Canadian (FREN or FR CA), or Comparative Literature (C LIT); \star 3 Canadian Fine Art; CANST 100, 204, 205, 206, 207; \star 6 at the 300-level and \star 6 at the 400-level in CANST; and CANST 520, the honors essay.
-The topic for the essay, which is interdisciplinary or cross-disciplinary, will be chosen in consultation with the Honors advisor toward the end of the third year and written during the fourth year under the supervision of at least two Faculty members who shall be from different departments.
+Honors in Canadian Studies requires a minimum of \pm 54 with a primary emphasis on the study of Canada as approved by the Canadian Studies Committee, which must include the following: \pm 6 in Canadian history; \pm 6 in Canadian political science; \pm 6 in Canadian literature, selected from courses in English (ENGL), French or French-Canadian (FREN or FR CA), or Comparative Literature (C LIT); \pm 3 Canadian Fine Art; CANST 353, 354, 450, an additional \pm 6 in CANST courses; and CANST 520, the honors essay.
+The topic for the essay, which is interdisciplinary or cross-disciplinary, will be chosen in consultation with the Honors advisor toward the end of the third year and written during the fourth year under the supervision of at least two faculty members who shall be from different departments.